CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 5. [ ] No 404 on empty routes. (`App.jsx`)
 6. [ ] Update README.MD (`README.md`)
 7. [ ] Fix TypeError: onSelect is not a function at handleSelect. (`dropdown.tsx`)
+8. [ ] Empty input field at Initial supply in deployment table results in site breakage.

 ### Security and Warnings
 1. [ ] Fix security vulnerabilities. (`package.json`)